-To protect your data in full, look for solutions that allow you to encrypt data both in storage and in transit.
+To protect your data in full, look for cybersecurity solutions for financial services that allow you to encrypt data both in storage and in transit.
 This way, you can significantly minimize the risk of a devastating data breach.

 6. Limit access to critical assets

 By cutting the number of people with access to sensitive information, you can considerably reduce the risk of a security breach.
 To minimize the likelihood of privilege abuse, you may implement the principle of least privilege, giving everyone in your organization only the access rights necessary to carry out their job duties.